Council Seat Vacancy Information

-Park City will elect a mayor and two city council members during the 2021 Municipal Election, which will be held November 2, 2021.
-The mayor and each council member will serve a term of four (4) years.
-Currently holding the mayoral position is Andy Beerman and the two council positions open for election are Steve Joyce and Tim Henney.
+Park City will elect three city council members during the 2023 Municipal Election, which will be held November 7, 2023.
+Each council member will serve a term of four (4) years.

 Vote by Mail: